Rhhet/network-proj/readme.txt

 - Sometimes routes takes 2 broadcast periods (~20 secs) to update.
 This won't cause any issue however.

 - The traceroute tests often display the same times (~0.001s) for each hop.
-Not sure id intended.
+Not sure if intended.

 ##### -- Grandpierre Teri --